spack/spack/lib/spack/docs/packaging_guide.rst

 CVS
 ^^^

-CVS is an old centralized version control system similar to Subversion.
+CVS (Concurrent Versions System) is an old centralized version control system.
+It is a predecessor of Subversion.

 To fetch with CVS, use the ``cvs`` and ``date`` parameters.
 The destination directory will be the standard stage source path.

 Fetching the head
-  Simply add an ``cvs`` parameter to the package:
+  Simply add a ``cvs`` parameter to the package:

   .. code-block:: python